 Want to know more about this common vision problem, how you can recognize it and how you can help your child if they have it?
-Our eye doctors have many years of experience treating hyperopia and share some of their many insights below.
+Our Spring eye doctors have many years of experience treating hyperopia and share some of their many insights below.
 Take a look!

 What Is Hyperopia and What Causes It?

 Hyperopia (farsightedness) is a common condition that affects people of all ages.
 In a healthy eye, light and other visual information enters through the lens and pupil, and is focused on the back of the eye, known as the retina.